Nizami Ganjavi: Indian subcontinent

 Yet in goblet [glass] beside us – only muddy setting."

-According to the book Persian Inscriptions on Indian Monuments in the Rashtrapati Bhavan in Ashoka Hall, the most important hall of the Indian Presidential Palace, Persian poems were written and decorated with paintings from Iran or Persia such as the Fateh Ali Shah, Shah Qajar and poems of Hafez, Khayyam and Nezami Ganjavi are painted on the ceiling and parts of the hall.
-A large oil painting illustration of Nezami Ganjavi and a large painting of a Persian lady on both sides of the Ashoka Hall of Rashtrapati Bhavan.
+A portrait of Nizami hangs in the Ashoka Hall of the Rashtrapati Bhavan, the presidential palace of India.
+The hall is also decorated with poems by Nizami and other Persian poets.
 The Khamsa was a popular subject for lavish manuscripts with painted miniatures at the Persian and Mughal courts in later centuries.
 Examples include the Khamsa of Nizami (British Library, Or.
-12208), created for the Mughal(Gurkanid) Emperor Akbar in the 1590s.
+12208), created for the Mughal emperor Akbar in the 1590s.

 Soviet Union

 In the early 1940s and to mark the 800th anniversary of Nizami Ganjavi, Azerbaijani composer Uzeyir Hajibeyov planned to write seven songs based on Nizami's poem about the Seven Beauties.
-However Hajibeyov wrote only two songs: Sensiz (Without You, 1941) and Sevgili Janan (Beloved, 1943).
+However, Hajibeyov wrote only two songs: Sensiz (Without You, 1941) and Sevgili Janan (Beloved, 1943).
 Another Azerbaijani composer Gara Garayev, composed Seven Beauties (ballet) in 1947–48 based on Nizami's eponymous poem that won an international acclaim.
 He also composed Leyli and Majnun (ballet) that premiered on 25 May 1969 at the Azerbaijan State Academic Opera and Ballet Theater in Baku and later was recorded as a film.

 A minor planet, called 3770 Nizami, was discovered by Soviet astronomer Lyudmila Chernykh in 1974 and named after him.
 Further, the Museum of Azerbaijan literature in Baku is named after Nizami.